 The Heating Time

 It is another important feature that many people miss when purchasing a heater for their private and commercial pools.
 You must have the needed heating time in your head while sifting through heater options.
 Different type of heaters entails different heating times.
-For instance, a solar heater can take days to raise a temperature that an electric heater can do within a couple of hours.
+For instance, a solar heater can take days to raise a temperature whereas an electric heater can do within a couple of hours.

 On the other hand, you should opt for heat pumps and solar heaters if there is no urgency, and you can wait.
-While choosing a heater based on its heating time, also factor in the overhead cost that you will require to run it.
+While choosing a heater based on its heating time, also factors in the overhead cost that you will require to run it.
 By doing this calculation in advance, you won’t regret your buying decision later.

 The Climate of Your Region